Tool 3: Healthy Eating

 - mental cloudiness

-Being a new mom may add some extra challenges to eating well
+Pregnancy may add extra challenges to eating well

-A resource for ideas for healthy eating is the Dietitian Services at HealthlinkBC: visit Healthy Eating for information and to email a dietitian.
+Another resource is the Dietitian Services at HealthlinkBC: visit Healthy Eating for information and to email a dietitian.